 Eden is a strange supercontinent surrounded by The River Without End.
 Sealed off from the rest of the universe except during Interregnums, it is primarily home to the four extant tribes of halflings.
-But each time a Calamity brings an iteration of reality to its end, Eden serves as the last refuge for the survivors of River’s wrath.
+But each time a Calamity brings an iteration of reality to its end, Eden serves as the last refuge for the survivors of Mira’s wrath.

 Vale of Thunder

 A valley steeped in legend… and full of dinosaurs.

 A sacred waterway in the land of Eden which was so beautiful it convinced the halflings to stay and call this place home.

 The Emerald City is the capital of the Ninth Empire of Oz.
 By imperial proclamation, every exterior in the metropolis is either painted green or built of naturally green materials.
 And yet, it was not always this way.

 A vast cold desert, home to both the indigenous yeti and the cultists called The Saints of Sam Hill.